JUDGES JOB DESCRIPTION

 - The SEJ Awards program is a journalism contest, not a contest about environmental issues.
 Judges are to select the best examples of journalism.
 Solid in-depth investigative reporting, clear explanatory writing, solid beat reporting, great storytelling, fact-finding that uncovers new information — these are the focus of SEJ's contest.

 - You're looking for the best examples of journalism, not the best of what's been entered.
 That's why you might end up with, for example, no first place.
 Don't limit your vision to only what's been entered.
 Does your first place exemplify truly great reporting?
-Or just the best you've read in your category?
+Or just the best you've read in the category you're judging?

 - SEJ's vision includes diversity in all respects and through all programs and governance.
 Within the awards program, we encourage judges to appropriately recognize underrepresented voices, topics and geographies along with established journalists and media outlets.

-- Judging begins in late April or early May — as soon as the entries are ready for judges.
-(March 1 is the deadline to enter, with late entries due by April 5.)
+- Judging begins in early- to mid-June — as soon as the entries are ready for judges.
+(May 1 is the deadline to enter, with late entries due by May 15.)

 - BOOK JUDGING: Books will be sent to book judges as soon as they begin to be sent in.
-There are usually about 30 books entered, so 3-4 boxes will be shipped starting with the first ten or so entered — usually in March.
+There are usually about 30 books entered, so 3-4 boxes will be shipped starting with the first five to ten entered — usually in February.

 While judges should become familiar with SEJ Awards Rules, here are some rules and guidelines to remember: